microsoft/fluentui/apps/fabric-website/README.md

 **The official website for the Fluent UI project.**

 Fluent UI is a collection of projects that represent the Fluent design language in code.
-This website helps document the components and styles that make up Fabric.
+This website helps document the components and styles that make up Fluent UI.

 ## Build the website